General Academic Requirements for Graduate Students

 - During the semester of expected graduation, the student must register for an appropriate candidate course.

-- At least one-third of the total credit hours used to satisfy degree requirements, including CE 69900 Research PhD Thesis, must be earned (while registered for PhD study) on the Purdue campus where the degree is to be granted.
+- At least one-third of the total credit hours used to satisfy degree requirements, including CE 69900 Research PhD Thesis, must be earned while registered for PhD study at Purdue University.

 - A Master’s degree from any accredited university may contribute up to 30 credit hours toward satisfying the 90 credit hour requirement.
 These courses should be approved by the student’s committee using the ‘Master’s credit transfer to PhD POS’ form.